bercik/VolumeController/README.md

 1. Open application menu and search for "startup  applications", run it.
 2. Click add button.
 3. As command type: `mate-terminal --working-directory=/path/to/directory/with/script --geometry=0x0+0+0 --title="Volume Controller" -e "bash -c 'python3 ./VolumeController.py;$SHELL'"`

+## Solution with only volume controll utility working
+Run VolumeController.py script at startup as any user.
+You can do this in any way.